skinnyandbald/claude/tools/memory/config/diary.md

 1. Verify if `YYYY-MM-DD.md` file exists for current date
 2. If file exists: Read current content and append new entry
 3. If file does not exist: Create new file with first entry
-4. Never use direct write operations on existing files
+4. Avoid using direct write operations on existing files

 ## Diary Entry Template